A high yield savings account for members 18 and under.

 When your child makes a deposit use this time to show them what the balance and activity looks like “digitally”.
 Its good exposure so they start to understand how many of us now interact with our money.

 At the end of the month when dividends are posted, show them what that looks like in the digital app.
 This is an opportunity to start talking about the concept that a credit union, like PCU, will pay them to hold their funds.
 A lot of detail and complication is not necessary but, earning money, for letting your money sit in a spot is a cool concept.
 A simple chart like the one below can illustrate what happens to $100, just sitting there earning 3% over 5 years.
-Imagine if they keep adding to it!
+Imagine if they add $10 a month to that original amount!

 If your child is old enough to consider an allowance, you might consider setting up an automatic transfer into their account each week, and have a regular time you check in with them to show them what that looks like in their account.
 You might even begin to talk to them about how much savings they’ll have after a specific period of time (assuming they keep doing their chores!).